 From Abu Hurairah, he said: "The Messenger of Allah, peace and blessings be upon him, said: 'A strong believer is better and more beloved to Allah the Almighty than a weak believer, although there is good in each.
 Strive to attain what benefits you, seek help from Allah the Almighty, and do not be helpless.
 If something befalls you, do not say, "If only I had done this or that, then such and such would have happened."
 Instead, say, "This is the decree of Allah, and what He wills, He does."
 For indeed, the phrase 'if only' opens the way for the devil's temptation.'"

 In the context of modern sports education, the focus is not specifically on swimming, archery, and horseback riding, but encompasses all types of sports that provide similar benefits in developing children who are strong both physically and mentally.
-The Sunnah in practicing these three forms of sports lies not in the specific activities as means (washilah) but in their objectives, which is to develop strong physical and mental capacities.
+The Sunnah in practicing these three forms of sports lies not in the specific activities as means (wasilah) but in their objectives, which is to develop strong physical and mental capacities.
 As Yusuf Qardhawi suggests, understanding the Hadith involves considering whether the Sunnah is taken from its ultimate purpose (Sunnah ghayah) or the intermediary means (Sunnah wasilah).
 Therefore, any form of sport that aims to build physical and mental strength and does not contradict Islamic law is considered Sunnah of the Prophet Muhammad SAW.

 The objectives of sports and health education from an Islamic perspective have profound dimensions.
 Firstly, the goal is to maintain and care for the body's health, involving the care of respiratory, circulatory, digestive systems, as well as muscle and nerve training.
 Additionally, agility and dexterity are emphasized to achieve optimal physical condition.
 Secondly, sports and health education from an Islamic perspective aims to shape children's character.
 This includes training patience, courage, and honesty.
 The concept of sportsmanship, which encompasses honesty and adherence to rules, as well as values such as enthusiasm and diligence in work, is also a focus in character development efforts.
 Thirdly, another goal is to foster a sense of social responsibility through practices of mutual assistance, cooperation, solidarity, and other values that can be gained through group games and teamwork activities.
 Sports and health education in the Islamic perspective is not only about the physical aspect but also serves as a means to develop strong moral and social values within individuals.